tidhr/node-fiidmi/README.md

 #### Single API call

-Then API calls can be done like this:
+API calls can be done like this:

 ```javascript
 api.servicePolicy({'language':'fi'}).then(function(api) {